MrCheese260/Eklavya-Video-Card-Project/VideoCardonFPGA_Report.md

 This project has not only deepened our understanding of FPGA design and video processing but also highlighted the importance of a systematic approach to hardware development.
 The knowledge and skills gained from this project will serve as a solid foundation for future endeavors in digital design and FPGA-based development.
 </section>

+##  <section id= "#acknowledgement"> 6.Acknowledgement

+This project was brought to life thanks to the Eklavya mentorship program by SRA-VJTI, where continuous support and encouragement were provided at every stage.
+The availability of FPGA boards from SRA was essential, enabling us to explore and implement our ideas practically.

+Our mentors, Saish Karole and Atharv Patil, were crucial in guiding us through the project.
+Their expertise and practical advice helped us overcome challenges and achieve our objectives efficiently.

+The SRA-VJTI community provided a solid foundation for learning and problem-solving.
+Regular meetings and discussions with our mentors kept us on track and addressed any issues promptly.
+Additionally, we utilized Ben Eater's video as a valuable reference to guide our design and implementation.